mponce0/SystemTools/src-content/A8_cpus.md

 ## von Neumann architecture
    Refers to a computer architecture designed with a stored-program computer concept, where instruction data and program data are stored in the same memory.
-   This design is still used in most of the modern computers nowadays and include the following elements:
+   This design is still used in most of the modern computers nowadays and includes the following elements:
-  - CPU: a central processing unit,
+  - CPU: a Central Processing Unit,
-  - ALU
+  - ALU:
   - main Memory: RAM
   - Peripherials:
 	  - I/O devices: keyboard, screen, HDD, SDD